mahnyb/mahnyb/README.md

 ## Hiya, Mahny here 🦖

 #### About me:
-I'm a Sophomore Computer Science and Engineering Student at Yeditepe Univeristy.
+I'm a Junior Computer Science and Engineering Student at Yeditepe Univeristy.

  🦉 you can reach me at: www.linkedin.com/in/mahnybarazandehtar/